Getting Started¶

 Use the Tab key to switch focus between panels, or click the Local / Servers tabs at the top.

 - Servers — lists saved SSH servers.
-See Remote Servers for setup.
+Add servers once; they’re stored in config so you can reconnect anytime.
+See Remote Servers for setup and connecting.

 Quitting¶